TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   will be 0%.
 Intermediate test-set compositions will result in percent accuracies somewhere between 0% and 100%.
   A more comprehensive expression of performance could report separate error rates for cases and controls in the test-set.
 In the example below, we will use a contingency table to express this information.
-It is often convenient to express the performance of a prediction model for a binary response as the **area under the receiver-operator characteristic curve** also known as the **area under the ROC curve** or **AUC**.
+It is often convenient to express the performance of a prediction model for a binary response as a single number, called the **area under the receiver-operator characteristic curve** also known as the **area under the ROC curve** or **AUC**.
 One common way of calculating this metric based on a finite sized test-set results in the **empirical AUC** or **eAUC**, which expresses the probability that the conditional mean predicted for cases is higher than the conditional mean predicted for controls.
 This interpretation is approximately correct for the AUC itself.
-That is, an eAUC of 0.5 indicates that cases and controls have the same average conditional mean (cases have a 50% chance of having a higher conditional mean than controls and 50% chance of having a lower conditional mean than controls), which implies that the model is useless for classification (since no cutoff on the conditional mean will serve to distinguish the two groups).
+That is, an eAUC of 0.5 indicates that cases and controls have the same average conditional mean (cases have a 50% chance of having a higher conditional mean than controls and 50% chance of having a lower conditional mean than controls), which implies that the model is useless for classification (since no cutoff on the conditional mean will serve to reliably distinguish the two groups).
 Conversely, an eAUC of one suggests that the model will always predicts larger conditional means for cases than controls, which suggests the model potentially will do a very good job of assigning new observations to the two classes.
-However, the cutoff of the conditional mean used for assigning observations may need 'calibrated'.
+However, the cutoff of the conditional mean used for assigning observations to the case class may need 'calibrated'.
 For instance, perhaps all the cases are assigned a conditional mean (`p`, which can range between `0` and `1`) of `0.2`, while all the controls have a conditional mean of `0.1`.
 In this case, the eAUC will be one.
 However, we would need to know to set the cutoff around `0.15` in order to bin the data into the correct groups.
-The contingency table analysis glosses over this by using the 'default' conditional mean cutoff of `0.5` for assigning new observations to the 'case' group, which might lead the false impression that this model has no value for binary classification, when in fact, it just needs to be calibrated to turn into a perfect classifier.
+The contingency table analysis glosses over this by using the 'default' conditional mean cutoff of `0.5` for assigning new observations to the 'case' group, which might lead the false impression that this model has no value for binary classification, when in fact, the cutoff just needs to be calibrated in order to turn the model into a perfect classifier.

 In the example below, we'll use the `iris` dataset to look for models which can be used to classify iris plants as either *Iris virginica*, where `Species == 'virginica'` or not *Iris virginica* where `Species != 'virginica'.